Introduction to Assembly Language

 Assembly language

-Whether you are interested in computer architecture or would like to delve into reverse engineering, this guide will open the doors to the world of assembly programming.
+Whether your interest lies in computer architecture or reverse engineering, this introduction will help you take your first steps into the world of assembly language.

-Understanding the Basics: Assembly language as a bridge between high-level languages and machine code.
-It is a symbolic representation of machine instructions.
-It facilitates direct correspondence between assembly instructions and binary code.
+Assembly language is the bridge between high-level programming languages and raw machine code.
+It is a symbolic representation of processor instructions, where each assembly instruction maps closely to a binary operation executed by the CPU.

-Simple Examples: Assembly instructions can perform arithmetic operations such as addition, subtraction, and multiplication directly on data stored in memory or registers.
-Below is an example:
+Assembly instructions can perform arithmetic operations—such as addition, subtraction, and multiplication—directly on data stored in registers or memory.

 mov eax, 5 ; Move the value 5 into the EAX register